 The auger pitch is the distance between the flights on the decanter auger.
-An auger with the flights closer to each other is known as a fine-pitch auger.
-On the other hand, if the flights are away from each other, it is known as a coarse pitch auger.
+An auger with flights closer to each other is known as a fine-pitch auger.
+On the other hand, if the flights are farther from each other, it is known as a coarse pitch auger.

 The pitch of the auger is a preset mechanical feature of the decanter.
 The user has the option to order the decanter with different auger pitches.
 However, once the decanter is manufactured, the only way to change the pitch is to replace the auger with a different pitch.

 A fine pitch of flights on the auger has similar performance effects as increasing the auger speed.
-So, a fine pitch leads to lower solids moving capacity.
+So, a fine pitch leads to lower solid moving capacity.

 The quick movement of solids also leads to higher auger torque.

-As explained above, a coarse pitch auger has similar effects on the decanter performance as that of slow auger speed.
+As explained above, a coarse pitch auger has similar effects on the decanter performance as a slow auger speed.